What Goes In Must Come Out

 A surprising number of embedded systems use FIFOs built of hardware, as opposed to a software implementation.
 The most common application seems to be data synchronization.
 If the processor cannot handle the incoming data stream, a FIFO may be a logical addition to queue up the bytes till the CPU is ready for them.

 An example is the Compact Disk player.
 Musical data must be played at a predefined, exact rate, yet the error correction algorithm, platter speed variations, etc., all conspire against this.
-The FIFOs keep enough data backlogged to insure that despite all of these problems, time domain fidelity is maintained.
+The FIFOs keep enough data backlogged to ensure that despite all of these problems, time domain fidelity is maintained.

 Specialty chip vendors, like IDT and Cyprus, make a wide variety of hardware FIFOs in chip form.
 Interestingly enough, most are 9 bit wide, reflecting their wide usage in the data communications industry (a byte plus parity).
 Hardware FIFOs are defined by their width (typically 9 bits), depth (how many 9 bit "words" can be queued - typically 1k to 4k), and speed.